m-shinder/simple-glarea-example/README.md

 and call update function manualy_

 #### buildShaderProgram()
-here we just compile shaders which source is stored as global variable.
+Here we just compile shaders which source is stored as global variable.
 It's bad, i know but this is just an example.
 After comilation we link shaders to program and delete them.

 #### on_realize()
 here we do some magic.
-First thing first we call `buildShaderProgram()` and then we put our vertices in buffers, so openGL can read them vertices is just cordinates op point in normalized space.
+First thing first we call `buildShaderProgram()` and then we put our vertices in buffers, so openGL can read them.
+Vertices is just cordinates of points in normalized space.
-We take all our area put (0;0;0) in center and normalize all points to \[-1;1] so top left corner is (-1;1;Z) top right (1;1;Z) and so on...
+We take all our area put (0;0;0) in center and normalize all points to \[-1;1].
+So top left corner is (-1;1;Z) top right (1;1;Z) and so on...

 #### render()
 This function set openGL context to current GLarea and call `draw_triangle()` function.
 You can write function like `draw_triangle()` _(ex. `draw_rectangle()` :)_ and call it here.
-it exist just for code organisation
+This function exist just for code organisation

 #### draw_triangle()
 The actual triangle!
 First we clear glarea with normalized to \[0;1] RGBA color.
 Then we tell openGL to use our shader program and vertex buffer.
-And ask openGL to draw binded vertecies with `glDrawArrays()` and colorize it with binded shader program.
+And asking openGL to draw binded vertecies with `glDrawArrays()` and colorize it with binded shader program.
 After that we can bind nulls to clear context and flush changes to screen

 ### shaders
 Aim of shaders is tell us color of pixel based on it position, to keep thing simple we just always return light orange color RGBA(1.0;0.5;0.2;1.0)

 # Contribution
-If you don't understand something, open an issue i will try answer your question and update readme it would be awesome contrubution because it help make this example easier to understand
+If you don't understand something, open an issue i will try answer your question and update readme.
+It would be awesome contrubution because it help make this example easier to understand.
+If you found typo, i have already open an issue so tell me about it there

 ## Give thanks
 If you like this example.